Meet Captain Dave Gugliotti

 Captain Dave holds a 100 ton USCG Master License for over 20 years.
 He also teaches boat handling and close quarter maneuvering.
 He is both a NASBLA and Safe Boating Council certified instructor for both in classroom and on the water training.
 Safety and comfort is his first priority.

 Words From The Captain

 Welcome to my site!
-People ask all the time how I got into boating and what I do so this is my story.
+People ask all the time how I got into boating and what I do.
+This is my story.

 I have been infatuated with boats ever since I can remember.
-I don’t know why no-one in my family is a boater or a huge fan of the sea.
-When we were young our summer vacation was always to Cape Cod Mass.
-There I would spend every day asking to go see the boats in the harbor, I was mesmerized by all the old wooden fishing boats, relics that still exist and wander the sea in search of what I was not quite sure.
+I don’t know why I am the only one in my family that is a boater and a huge fan of the sea.
+When I was young my families summer vacation was always to Cape Cod Massachusetts.
+There I would spend every day asking to go see the boats in the harbor.
+I was mesmerized by all the old wooden fishing boats.
+These were relics that still exist and wander the sea in search of what I was not quite sure.
 Free to come and go as they wished with such anonymity.

 I actually made it to college and found myself excelling with not much effort.
 By this time I have already owned a few different business.
 In college, I owned a lighting and sound company that I had started in High school.
 This afforded me a lot of money from doing gigs at all the local bars and frat parties.
 I even had my own pager and cell phone at the time.
 Ya, I was living good!
 During college, my twin and I started a landscaping business that did quite well.
 After college, I bought him out and grew the business to a full construction company.
 By my senior year, I had enough money to fulfill my dream of being broke the rest of my life so I bought my first boat.
 Why not, I had just turned 21, seemed like a good thing to do before I graduated College.